anfperez/Tictail-Email/readme.md

 grid
 	1/3 - 1/3 - 1/3

 All links open in a new tab.
 Most of the links are configured to lead to the main Tictail site (www.tictail.com), but the social media links lead directly to each of Tictail's social media pages.

+In all, I tried to keep both the HTML and CSS files as short as possible while still having the range of functionality needed.

 ## Mobile Version

 I knew that I wanted the e-mail to be responsive to mobile devices.
 In order to make this happen, I consulted a list of common breakpoints for different devices.
 I found [this](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) list very useful.
-Ultimately, I picked out the breakpoint for the iPhone 6, 7, 8 to use in the e-mail project.
+Ultimately, I picked out the breakpoint for the iPhone 6, 6s, 7, 8 to use in the e-mail project.
 If this was an actual e-mail, I would implement more screen sizes, device types, and browsers.

 The e-mail is now responsive in that when a user views it on an iPhone 6, 6s, 7, or 8, the images will stack on top of each other instead of being presented in a 3x3 grid.
 I used the Emulator dev tool built into Chrome to view the e-mail on an iPhone-sized screen.

-In all, I tried to keep both the HTML and CSS files as short as possible while still having the range of functionality needed.

 I added a short screen recording I made using QuickTime Player to demonstrate what the e-mail looks like on mobile.